Memorials, Tributes & Endowment Giving

 Encouraging gifts to the endowment fund is one of Scouting's highest priorities.
 It is one of the best ways to ensure that the Atlanta Area Council can continue to offer the outstanding programs it now has long into the future and also grow to meet the needs of the youth and communities it serves.

 Most of us have heard of the term endowment, but what does it really mean?
-An endowment is a fund is held in perpetuity to provide interest and dividend earnings for the benefit of a charitable cause.
-That is the textbook definition, but in reality an endowment is the life preserver of a charitable organization.
+An endowment is a fund held in perpetuity to provide interest and dividend earnings for the benefit of a charitable cause.
+That is the textbook definition, but in reality, an endowment is the life preserver of a charitable organization.
 To be healthy and stable, the Atlanta Area Council needs to meet its current operating budget, without exerting 100% of its energy on fundraising.
 10% of the operating budget is provided from investment income, our mission is not to raise funds, but rather to continue the movement and build a strong foundation that provides our youth with quality, values-based programs.
-For more information on planned giving contact Andrew Reale, Major Gifts Director at 770-956-3182.
+For more information on planned giving contact Jenna Knight, Director of Development and Marketing at 770-956-3178.

 In its gratitude for such support, the Boy Scouts of America nationally offers two distinct endowment recognition awards which are all a part of the Heritage Society.